Secure a great future with a technology job.

 The digital world you live in?
 Computer network architects design, build and maintain that.
 They create numerous types of data communication networks, such as cloud infrastructures to smaller intranets.

 This job requires a lot of technical skill — but also a lot of business acumen, since computer network architects need to understand a company’s goals and how to meet those objectives.
 They also have to stay within a budget and know how to manage a staff.
 You’ll probably come to this job with a bachelor’s degree in something related to computers or with previous experience as an IT manager or a computer systems analyst.

 Learn more about computer network architects.

 Computer Systems Administrator

-A computer systems administrator sets up and maintains a company’s or organization’s computer servers.
+A computer systems administrator sets up and maintains an organization’s computer servers.
 This professional also works with the hardware and software that runs the company’s local area and wide area networks.
 If there’s a problem that would take down the computer servers, the computer systems administrator will fix it — and ideally prevent problems from occurring in the first place.